"Never been seen before": Harvard professor Avi Loeb analyzing fragments believed to be interstellar material

 His theory alludes to alien technology set adrift through space thousands of years ago.
 This could also equate for the increased speed of the meteor.
 He likens the situation to one of the probes the U.S. has sent to other planets that will never return.

-"We can in principle create this material in a laboratory, and ask whether it has any unusual properties," said Loeb.
+"We can in principle create this material in the laboratory, and ask whether it has any unusual properties," said Loeb.

 There is also the potential that a bigger part remains in the ocean.
 During their collection along the sea floor, they had a camera attached to the sled.
 It picked up video of the sled colliding with a large rock within the meteor crash site.